The DeAndre Way: Commercial performance

 The DeAndre Way sold 13,400 copies in its first week, which was a significant drop from his previous two albums.
 The album debuted at number 90 on the US Billboard 200 chart, number 8 on the Top Rap Albums, and number 18 on the R&B/Hip-Hop Albums charts.
-The album has sold 56,000 copies in the United States, making it Way's lowest selling album.
+The album has sold 56,000 copies in the United States, making it Way's lowest-selling album during his tenure with Interscope.
+All albums after this one do not chart anywhere.